sdcondon/SCGraphTheory/src/SCGraphTheory.Documentation/wwwroot/md/home.md

 ﻿# Home

-The SCGraphTheory set of NuGet packages contains basic graph theory implementations for .NET.
+The SCGraphTheory set of NuGet packages contain basic graph theory implementations for .NET.
 The recommended learning path is as follows:

 1. **[Abstractions](abstractions):** This is the recommended first stop.